ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 ## ezplatform-admin-ui-assets

-No changes at the moment.
+No deprecations or backward compatibility breaks to document.

 ## ezplatform-admin-ui-modules